omaarelsherif/Objects-Detection-And-Segmentation-Using-Mask-RCNN/README.md

 So the mask rcnn has main stages :
   - The backbone model which is a simple classifier model
   - Region Proposal Network (RPN) which needs to find the Regions of Interests (ROI).
 For this it predicts 4 coordinates, and a label to each anchor.<br>
+  - Region of Interest (RoI)
+The regions obtained from the RPN might be of different shapes, right?
+Hence, we apply a pooling layer and convert all the regions to the same shape.
+Next, these regions are passed through a fully connected network so that the class label and bounding boxes are predicted.<br>
+  - Segmentation Mask
+Once we have the RoIs based on the IoU values, we can add a mask branch to the existing architecture.
+This returns the segmentation mask for each region that contains an object.
+It returns a mask of size 28 X 28 for each region which is then scaled up for inference.<br>

 <!-- INSTALLATION -->
 ## ➲ Installation